How long should a workout be?

 If done correctly, these training sessions will also improve your aerobic capacity too (although much less than direct cardio work.)

-In addition, you should try to squeeze 1-2 short duration cardio sessions into your routine as well.
+In addition, you should try to squeeze 1-2 aerobic sessions into your routine as well.
+This can be

 So this is what your typical week may look like: